fortrabbit/blog/deploying-code-with-rsync.md

 created: 2017-04-03
 title: Deploying code with rsync
 intro: Learn how to use rsync from the command line to deploy code changes (to our Universal Apps) incredibly fast.
-lead: "rsync was first released in 1996 but is still a handsome tool every web developer should know about, because it is still one of the best and fastest ways to deploy code without hassle.
-By fast I mean: easily <strong>10 x faster than your average SFTP upload</strong>."
+lead: 'rsync was first released in 1996 but is still a handsome tool every web developer should know about, because it is still one of the best and fastest ways to deploy code without hassle.
+By fast I mean: easily 10 x faster than your average SFTP upload.'
 figure:
   src: rsync-poster.gif
 tag: